-For instance, a cheap camera by default might not have a wide-angle lense, but if it supports an external one, then you can get an external lens for wide angle shots of the rooms, bathrooms, etc, Also, accessories like a tripod and flash or external LED lights would make “the sky” a limit for showcasing your pictures.
+For instance, a cheap camera by default might not have a wide-angle lens, but if it supports an external one, then you can get an external lens for wide-angle shots of the rooms, bathrooms, etc, Also, accessories like a tripod and flash or external LED lights would make “the sky” a limit for showcasing your pictures.

 While choosing the right camera and lens combination is more than enough for capturing good quality real-estate pictures, it is advised to use softwares like Adobe PhotoShop, Lightroom, GIMP, Snapseed, etc before showing it to a client or uploading it anywhere.

 - Best Cameras For Real Estate Photography in 2022

 Best Cameras For Real Estate Photography in 2022

 The camera selection process is focused on a lot of aspects.
 I’ve looked at a lot of things including the megapixel count of the sensor, the dynamic range capabilities, detail preservation in textures & shadows, performance in low light, and other things to keep in mind while capturing real-estate photographs.

 I’ve made sure that products from different tiers of price ranges are present, so there should be something on your desired budget.
 While the top-most cameras are high-end, we walk our way down to mid-range and cheap devices.
 After evaluating a handful number of products, these are the ones that made it to the final list: